What is the Access Card?

-The Card is powered by a universal access registration scheme which lets you inform providers quickly and discreetly about the support you need and may gain you access to things like concessionary ticket prices and complex reasonable adjustments without having to go into loads of personal detail.
+The Card is powered by a universal access registration scheme which lets you inform providers quickly and discreetly about the access you need and may gain you access to things like concessionary ticket prices and complex reasonable adjustments without having to go into loads of personal detail.

 It’s all based on your rights under the Equality Act and providers’ responsibilities.

 All for just £15 for 3 years!

 The Access Card and the team have won a number of awards for our work but in 2022 we were awarded the most prestigious and highest official award for a business in the UK: The Queens Award for Enterprise in the Field of Innovation

 Nimbus is a Social Enterprise set up by disabled people in 2006 to provide advice and guidance to organisations on how best to meet disabled people’s needs in line with what was then the Disability Discrimination Act.
 As a social enterprise, we generate income through trading but donate 100% of the profit to charity.

 Over the years, Nimbus has worked with a wide range of companies, each facing its own challenges with working with disabled people on their journey to becoming accessible.

 As featured on Money Saving Expert: